Big Data DDoS Defense

 These advances are making a new hybrid model possible, where DDoS detection is performed by a best-of-breed, cloud service that automates the triggering of RTBH, on-premises and cloud-based mitigation appliances.
 Big data detection systems also provide the added benefit of deep, forensic analytics, plus the ability to incorporate network performance, planning and other capabilities.

-Kentik Detect offers the industry’s only big data network visibility and DDoS defense solution built from the ground up on Big Bata and delivered as a cost-effective SaaS.
-Kentik Detect offers the industry’s most accurate DDoS detection, and can automatically trigger mitigation via RTBH, Radware DefensePro or A10 Thunder TPS mitigation.
+Kentik Protect offers the industry’s only big-data network visibility and DDoS defense solution built from the ground up on big data and delivered as a cost-effective SaaS.
+Kentik offers the industry’s most accurate DDoS detection, and can automatically trigger mitigation via RTBH, Cloudflare, Radware DefensePro or A10 Thunder TPS mitigation.